Election Officials Wanted

 - Set up the polling place before the polls open

 - Check that voters are qualified to vote

 - Instruct voter how to properly use the voting equipment

 - Close the polling place

-- Report the votes electronically after the polls close
+- Report precinct results after the polls close

-- Complete paperwork and clean up polling area
+- Complete paperwork and pack up voting equipment

-Election officials are paid $10.00/hour for their work at the polls and for time spent at the school of instruction.
-Election officials who chair polling places are paid $10.50/hour.
-Mileage is also paid at 50 cents per mile when travel exceeds five miles.
-Use of personal cell phones for election business on Election Day is reimbursable.
+Election officials are paid $12.00/hour for their work at the polls and for training.
+Election officials who chair polling places are paid $15.00/hour.
+Mileage is reimbursed at 50 cents per mile when travel exceeds five miles.

 When are Elections Held?

-- CITY elections are held on the first Tuesday after the first Monday in November of odd-numbered years.
-Polls open 7AM or 12noon; all polls close at 8PM.
+- SCHOOL/CITY elections are held on the first Tuesday after the first Monday in November of odd-numbered years.

 SPECIAL elections may be called on certain dates during the year and are held on a Tuesday.
 Vacancy elections may be held on any eligible Tuesday.